Elementary M.A.T.H. Bowl

 M.A.T.H.
 Bowl News

-Special Recognition is being given to 9 schools for outstanding achievement across our programming.
+Special Recognition is being given to 8 schools and 2 individuals for outstanding achievement across our academic programming.
 Learn more about their accomplishments!

-Congratulations to the 2018 Indiana Academic Coaches of the Year!
+Congratulations to the Academic Coach of the Year Winners

 Be sure to check out the IASP Department of Student Programs' newsletter, After the Bell!